CompEng0001/YearZeroRoboticArm/Specifications.md

 * Double Hexagon Box Wrench x 1
 * Spiral Cable Protection Wrap x 1

+>Braccio Shield: The maximum length and width of the Braccio Shield PCB are 2.7 and 2.1 inches respectively, with the power jack extending beyond the former dimension.
+Four screw holes allow the board to be attached to a surface or case.
+Note that the distance between digital pins 7 and 8 is 160 mil (0.16"), not an even multiple of the 100 mil spacing of the other pins.

 ## Fully assembled Braccio Kit:

 * Weight: 792 g